Western Armenian: Orthography

-Western Armenian uses Classical Armenian orthography, also known as traditional Mashtotsian orthography.
+Western Armenian uses Classical Armenian orthography, also known as Mashdotsian orthography.
 The Armenian orthography reform, commonly known as the Abeghian orthography, was introduced in the Armenian Soviet Socialist Republic and is still used by most Eastern Armenian speakers from modern Armenia.
 However, it has not been adopted by Eastern Armenian speakers of Iran and their diaspora or by speakers of Western Armenian, with the exception of periodical publications published in Romania and Bulgaria while under Communist regimes.

 Morphology

 Nouns

+Armenian lacks grammatical gender, including in pronouns.
+A feminine suffix -ուհի (/uhi/) exists but carries no grammatical effect.

+Nouns are pluralized with the suffixes -եր /ɛɾ/ or -ներ /nɛɾ/, which are generally not interchangeable but follow predictable attachment patterns.

 Western Armenian nouns have four grammatical cases: nominative-accusative (subject / direct object), genitive-dative (possession / indirect object), ablative (origin) and instrumental (means).
-Of the six cases, the nominative and accusative are the same, except for personal pronouns, and the genitive and dative are the same, meaning that nouns have four distinct forms for case.
-Nouns in Armenian also decline for number (singular and plural), but do not decline for gender (i.e. masculine or feminine).
+Except for personal pronouns, the nominative and accusative are the same, and the genitive and dative are the same, meaning that nouns have four distinct forms for case.
+Nouns in Armenian also decline for number (singular and plural).

 Declension in Armenian is based on how the genitive is formed.
-There are several declensions, but one is dominant (the genitive in i) while a half-dozen other forms are in gradual decline and are being replaced by the i-form, which has virtually attained the status of a regular form:
+There are several declensions, but one is dominant (the genitive in i) while a half-dozen other forms are in gradual decline and are being replaced by the i-form, which has virtually attained the status of a regular form.
+The plural is consistent across all declensions.